-Reed welcomes applications from first-year and transfer candidates who are genuinely committed to the pursuit of a liberal arts education and a rigorous academic program.
-Admitted applicants are those who, in the view of the Admission Committee, are most likely to become successful members of and contribute significantly to the Reed community.
-The college is committed to maintaining a student body distinguished by its intellectual passion, yet diverse in its range of backgrounds, interests, and talents.
+Reed welcomes applications from first-year and transfer candidates committed to pursuing a liberal arts education and a rigorous academic program.
+In the Admission Committee’s view, admitted applicants are those who are most likely to become successful members of and contribute significantly to the Reed community.
+The college is committed to maintaining a student body distinguished by its intellectual passion and diverse in its range of backgrounds, interests, and talents.

 Admission decisions are based on many factors, but academic accomplishments are given the greatest weight in the selection process.
 Strong secondary school preparation, including honors and advanced courses where available, will improve a student’s candidacy for admission.
 Such preparation usually includes four years of English and three to four years of mathematics, science, foreign language, and history or social studies.
-We hope that applicants will enrich their high school curricula with arts courses.
+We hope that applicants will enrich their high school curricula with courses in the arts.
 Given the wide variation in high school programs, there are no fixed requirements for secondary school courses.
 Applicants are generally expected to have obtained a secondary school diploma or GED prior to enrollment.
-There are no “cutoff points” for high school or college grades, nor for examination scores.
+There are no “cutoff points” for high school or college grades or for examination scores.

-In addition to a demonstrated commitment to academic excellence, Reed recognizes that qualities of character—in particular, motivation, intellectual curiosity, individual responsibility, and social awareness—are important considerations in the selection process.
-Thus, the Admission Committee looks for students whose accomplishments and interests in various fields of endeavor will contribute to the vitality of the Reed community.
+In addition to a demonstrated commitment to academic excellence, Reed recognizes that qualities of character—in particular, motivation, intellectual curiosity, individual responsibility, and social awareness—are essential considerations in the selection process.
+Thus, the Admission Committee conducts a holistic review of each application to find students whose accomplishments and interests in various fields of endeavor will contribute to the vitality of the Reed community.

 Application for Admission

-First-year and transfer students enter in the fall.
-The Admission Committee reviews applications on a defined schedule and will notify completed applicants of the admission decision by the date specified in the following table:
+First-year students enter in the fall.
+Transfer students may enter in the fall or the spring.
+The Admission Committee reviews applications on a defined schedule.
+All applicants with completed applications will be notified of their admission decision by the date specified in the following table:

 |Applications Due||Decisions Mailed||Candidates’ Reply|